Try Premium+ free for 7 days. Sign up and start learning now.

 Then repeat the process for each string by playing a corresponding key on a piano.
 You can use some other instrument as well, such as a guitar to get the right tune.
-However, unlike with a ukulele tuner app or a tuner device, you’ll rely on your own musical ear when using some other instrument for tuning.
+However, unlike with ukulele tuner apps or tuner devices, you’ll rely on your own ear when using some other instrument for tuning.

 Alternate ukulele tunings

-In addition to the standard GCEA re-entrant tuning, there are a number of other alternate tunings for the ukulele.
-Here are a few common ones also included in the GuitarTuna app.
+In addition to the standard GCEA reentrant tuning, there are a number of other non-standard tunings for the ukulele, also known as alternate tunings.
+Here are a few common ones.

 Low G tuning